OctopusSolutionsEngineering/OctopusSubscriptionListener/README.md

+This project creates a proxy that receives subscription events from Octopus and triggers another service in response.

 # Environment Variables
 * `APIKEY`: The Api Key that must be sent as the `X-OctopusSubscriptionListener-ApiKey` header.
 * `OCTOPUS_URL`: The Octopus server